 WHAT HAS BEEN COMMITTED

-- $3 million towards Geelong Railway Station upgrades
+- $3 million for Geelong Railway Station upgrades

 - $2.65 million in incentives for Deakin University’s affordable student housing in the T&G building

-- $3 million to deliver the first stage of the Green Spine (block two) and the Laneways Project
+- $3 million to deliver the Green Spine (block two) and laneway upgrades.

 WHAT IS REQUIRED